Why is water management work becoming more and more expensive?

 It all seems pretty straightforward.
 However, these tasks are changing rapidly:

-• in the purification of wastewater;
+• in treating wastewater;

 • in reducing the use of crop protection products along waterways;